dotnet/docs-aspire/docs/database/sql-server-components.md

 ## Configure the .NET Aspire component

-In the _Program.cs_ file of the _AspireSQLEFCore_ project, add a call to the <xref:Microsoft.Extensions.Hosting.AspireSqlServerEFCoreSqlClientExtensions.AddSqlServerDbContext%2A> extension method after the creation of the `builder` but before the call to `AddServiceDefaults`.
+In the _:::no-loc text="Program.cs":::_ file of the _AspireSQLEFCore_ project, add a call to the <xref:Microsoft.Extensions.Hosting.AspireSqlServerEFCoreSqlClientExtensions.AddSqlServerDbContext%2A> extension method after the creation of the `builder` but before the call to `AddServiceDefaults`.
 For more information, see [.NET Aspire service defaults](../fundamentals/service-defaults.md).
 Provide the name of your connection string as a parameter.

 :::code language="csharp" source="snippets/tutorial/AspireSQLEFCore/AspireSQLEFCore/Program.cs" range="1-14" highlight="5":::